siwekm/mnist/README.md

-# mnist
-Neural Net for recognizing numbers - using MNIST dataset
+# Neural Net for recognizing numbers - using MNIST dataset